Labyrinth Costume Masquerade Masks

 At this stage, I repainted the gems with the darkest tone to prepare for the next step: adding the shine.

 To achieve the magical shine finish, I painted the gems using Liquitex iridescent inks and an acrylic medium base.
 Golden touches were made using Rub ‘n Buff Gold Leaf heavily in areas of gold and then very lightly across most of the mask to give a glittering finish.

 Finally, a Gloss Varnish was painted over the whole mask.

 The rings are made using Armature Wire and Epoxy-Clay.
 The details are painted with iridescent ink and finished with thin blue and purple ribbon.

 The Goblin King’s Mask

 I began building the skeletal hand and arm by making the fingers from medium armature wire.
-The wire for the thumb also runs under the knuckles where the other fingers join to form the shape of the hand.
-Once I was happy with the shape I used epoxy sculpt to create the knuckles, joints and ends of the fingers.
+The wire for the thumb also runs under the knuckles where the other fingers join the hand.
+Once I was happy with the shape, I used epoxy sculpt to create the knuckles, joints and ends of the fingers.

-After the structural complexity is over it’s onto the simple painting!
-First a coat of Gesso to give a consistent tooth for the paint, then the undercoat: Dark brown for the mask and a lighter brown for the hand.
+After the structural complexity is over, it’s onto the simple painting!
+First, a coat of Gesso to give a consistent tooth for the paint, then the undercoat: Dark brown for the mask and a lighter brown for the hand.
 Copper acrylic paint was then lightly applied to the highlight areas.
-For this look only one careful layering was needed.
+For this look, only one careful layering was needed.
 The hand was done in a light yellow, covering most of the structure, and finished with a light touch of metallic gold buff for highlights.
-Finally the whole thing was finished in a gloss coat of Varnish.
+Finally, the whole thing was finished in a glossy coat of Varnish.